Menu

 PE

 This half term you will need to come into school wearing your PE kit on our PE day which is a Monday.
-In PE you will be learning about invasion and team games skills with Mr Berry outside and circuits skills in the hall.
+In PE you will be learning about invasion and team games skills with Mr Siddall outside and circuits skills in the hall.

 Homework